designeng/wire-plugins/README.md

 ##wire-plugins

-It's not a "framework" in common sense: no "core", just plugins for `DSL` semantic extention.
+Not a "framework" in common sense: no "core", just plugins for `DSL` semantic extention.

 This assumes that you use `wire.js` in your application as composition layer.